inauman/zenai-programming-rituals/README.md

 ## 🧠 Core Principles

-- Milestone 00 → Align roles and expectations
-- Milestone 0 → Plan architecture before implementation
+- Day 0 → Foundation & planning (roles, architecture, security)
 - Security is default, not an add-on
+- Customer-centric design with 360° perspective
 - Prompting is programming — structure it like you would your codebase
 - Feedback loops built into every phase (from AI → human and vice versa)